Chapter Sixty One

 Identification calls when they’ve retrieved the items.

-Janah, “I called our friend at the FBI, deliver the material, they’ll let me know if anything is on it.
+Janah, “I called our friend at the FBI, our people will deliver the material, they’ll let me know if anything is on it.
 You have samples from the victims?”

 Identification, “Yes.
 No problem, we took formal prints from them, they had no objection, we made it plain we had to rule out their prints.”